packing-box/docker-packing-box/docs/pages/usage/datasets.md

 # Datasets

 *Datasets* are folders holding samples to be analyzed.
-It aims to organize input executables according to a [strict structure](#structure), including packing labels, original names, and so forth.
+They aim to organize input executables according to a [strict structure](#structure), including packing labels, original names, and so forth.

 ## Structure